 That said, we do generally try to assess the key brackets where banks can float between.
-This helps us we use the information that we assess to provide context to the banks that operate there.
+This helps us use the information that we assess to provide context to the banks that operate there.

 Additionally, when considering a jurisdiction, we consider both the perceived and real risks.
 As it’s one thing to hear about the risks in popular media, but it’s another to know what the actual risks are.

-High ranking jurisdictions are typically well-respected globally.
+High-ranking jurisdictions are typically well-respected globally.
 They have political and economic stability and impose tough regulations on their banks.
 This ensures consistent standards across banks, maintaining high standards for depositors.

 Likewise, these jurisdictions aren’t known for financial crime.
 The risk of having an account frozen or losing access to correspondent banks is very low.

 Some Insiders might be wondering why Western nations are safe banking hubs.
-Well the reality is, for someone that does not originate from these nations they are the best options.
+Well, the reality is, for someone that does not originate from these nations they are the best options.
 And even if you are from them, they still offer viable solutions.
-Again, just because a jurisdiction is or is not good for you, doesn’t mean it isn’t perfect for others.
+Again, just because a jurisdiction is or is not good for you, doesn’t mean that it isn’t perfect for others.

 Banks in this bracket don’t get a free pass when it comes to reputation.
 But they don’t have any explicit regulation risks or faults either.
-They have a generally good record, but aren’t outstanding.
+They have a generally good record but aren’t outstanding.
 To this end, they tend to be well documented and known by regulators as good places to bank.

 Banks from these jurisdictions may have inefficient operating methods or management practices.
 And they may not have the best levels of liquidity or capitalization, so be sure to check.
 They also tend to take part in aggressive lending.

 Jurisdictions in this bracket include most developed nations outside those mentioned above.
 This bracket also includes developing countries in Europe and Asia.
-But the big countries here include the United States, Panama, and some European states.
+But the big countries here include the United States, Panama, and some European nations.